How to avoid burnout

 And if you’re struggling, also think about how your social life might be adding to the signs of burnout.
-‘Try to reduce all other demands on you, delegating as much as you can, and scaling back your social engagements,’ says Walker.
+‘Try to reduce all other demands on you.
+Delegate as much as you can, and scale back your social engagements,’ says Walker.
 ‘Rediscovering pleasurable pursuits is also important – these switch the central nervous system from fight or flight to relaxation mode.
 Gardening, cooking, yoga; anything that helps your brain idle.
 Aerobic exercise is particularly effective for lowering levels of stress hormones and boosting mood.’

 Listen to your body